-Heat source Name/Place Description Overview chemical by- product of copper production Industrial heating eastern HafenCity in Hamburg Heat is supplied for an urban quarter.
-The heat supply comes from a chemical by- product of copper production at Aurubis (copper production).
-A 2.7-kilometer-long heat transport pipeline connects the eastern HafenCity with the Aurubis plant.
-There, it is fed into district heat supply network of the utility company "enercity" a municipal energy supply and service company.
+Heat source Name/Place Description Overview chemical by- product of copper production Industrial heating eastern HafenCity in Hamburg Waste heat from copper production at Aurubis is supplied for an urban quarter.
+A 2.7- kilometer pipeline connects the eastern HafenCity with the Aurubis plant.
+There, it is fed into district heat supply network of the utility company "enercity", a municipal energy supply and service company.
 The pipeline for heat transport is designed for a capacity of up to 60 MW, which is the total potential of the Aurubis industrial waste heat.
-Term here of y m Term here of y m Term here of y m Term here of term here of y m Term here of term here Waste heat from sewage 'Neckarpark' quarter in Stuttgart Heat from a sewage system is supplied for heating and hot water supply for a quarter in Stuttgart.
+A heat supply contract (including investments) was concluded between the company Aurubis and the local heat supplier "Waerme Hamburg".
+Starting with the 2024/25 heating period, around 20,000 households in Hamburg are planned to be supplied with CO 2 -free industrial heat from Aurubis' copper production.
+Terr have of y are Terr have of y are Terr have of y are Terr have of the terr have of terr Waste heat from sewage 'Neckarpark' quarter in Stuttgart Heat from a sewage system is supplied for heating and hot water supply for a quarter in Stuttgart.
 Since 2020, heat has been supplied to the first three connected buildings, In the following years, the number of heat consumers will gradually increase to around 850 residential units and commercial areas.
 The heat exchanger is developed for retrofitting of existing and new sewers in a modular design and can be positioned using the existing manhole structure.
 Due to the modular concept the heat exchanger can be extended any time.
 In addition, the heat supply system contains a heat pump with an output of approx. 2.9 MW and a COP of approx. 3.45, as well as a CHP unit and a peak load boiler to cover peak loads on particularly cold days.
 The energy demand of the heat pump is partly provided by a PV system installed on the buildings in the district.
 The entire plant went into operation in September 2020.
 Heat exchanger for sewage water